 You’ll find many flourless recipes here on gfe.
 Flourless recipes are naturally gluten free and have richer, fuller flavor from real food ingredients without flour weighing them down or “interfering” with other flavors so to speak.

 I am sure that Kathryn’s Sneaky Chocolate Peanut Butter Muffins will live up to every expectation of flourless recipes!
 Her recipe is gluten free, grain free, and vegetarian, with a dairy-free option.

 UPDATE: This giveaway is now over.
-Enjoy learning more about Kathryn and her Sneaky Chocolate Peanut Butter Muffins (see the whole line-up of bloggers, blogs, and muffin recipes here).
+Enjoy learning more about Kathryn and her Sneaky Chocolate Peanut Butter Muffins and see the whole line-up of bloggers, blogs, and muffin recipes here.

 If memory serves correctly, I met Kathryn about 2 years ago via my gfe Facebook page.
 She was such a positive reader from the start, always leaving lovely comments on my posts there.
 But it wasn’t until she left a similar kind comment here on gfe that I realized that she had her own blog.
 I’ve been following ChaCha’s Gluten-Free Kitchen ever since and have really enjoyed not only her simple and delicious recipes, but also her very helpful product and restaurant reviews.

 Since she’s a real food person, her product reviews are few, but they’re always worthwhile.
 And after I read and commented on so many of her restaurant reviews, Kathryn and I are certain that we’re going to meet up some time in the future for a wonderful meal together.
 Kathryn lives in North Carolina, the home of Mr. GFE’s college alma mater and, therefore, one of our frequent destination spots as most of his college buddies still reside there.